 Tony DiGiovanni Scholarship, $1,000

-Available to students enrolled in any post-secondary landscape or horticultural program.
+Available to full time students enrolled in any post-secondary landscape or horticultural program.
 This scholarship is awarded to the candidate that best exemplifies the qualities that build trust in the profession of horticulture.

 Criteria: Candidates must be nominated by their teachers, with a letter citing specifics that reflect the candidate’s character and behaviour.
 Transcripts must accompany application.
 Supporting reference letters from fellow students and/or employers are helpful.